Waverley Hockey Club

 Waverley Hockey Club is located in the eastern suburbs of Melbourne, and competes in Hockey Victoria field hockey competitions.

 Waverley is one of Australia's largest hockey clubs, with 800+ members in male and female, junior, senior and masters competitions.
 Waverley caters for players of all ages and skill level from social to elite level.
 Junior programs commence at 7 years and junior teams play in competition from Under 10 to Under 16.

 Waverley has Men's and Women's Premier League teams playing in one of the strongest competitions in Australia.
 Waverley is diverse and has numerous grades available for all standards of men and women.
 Waverley also enters teams in Masters Over 35, 45 and 50 age group competitions.

 Formed in 1958, the club has produced FIH International Coach of the Year and current Australia's Men's National Coach Colin Batch, international coaches, Australian & Victorian representatives, Australian Institute of Sport and Victorian Institute of Sport scholarship holders.
 Recently retired Waverley player Stacia Joseph is the current Victorian Institute of Sport women's hockey coach.

-In 2004, Waverley had its proudest moment when Waverley players Travis Brooks and Stephen Mowlam won Olympic Gold for Australia at the 2004 Athens Olympics.
+In 2004, Waverley players Travis Brooks and Stephen Mowlam won Olympic Gold for Australia at the 2004 Athens Olympics.
 Colin Batch was assistant coach of the Kookaburras Australia men's national field hockey team at that time.